codetaylor/artisan-worktables-1.16/docs/recipes/gettingstarted.md

 ## Using the Builder

-The builder object method calls can be chained back-to-back.
+The builder object method calls are chained back-to-back:

 ```js
 import mods.artisanworktables.Recipe;